-The story of jeans begins long before they became the comfortable uniform for farmers and gold miners, and it ends with a condemnation of violence.
-The annual Denim Day is a calendar event that has little to do with the jeans themselves.
+The story of jeans starts long before they became the everyday uniform of farmers and gold miners — and it ends with a protest against sexual violence.
+Denim Day, an annual observance, is about far more than the pants themselves.

 A Timely Idea

-The inventor of the world’s most popular clothing item is not a tailor, but a merchant: Levi Strauss, the founder of Levi Strauss & Co, never sewed a stitch himself.
-In 1847, 18-year-old Löb (Leiba) Strauss emigrated from Bavaria, Germany, to the “land of opportunity.”
-In the U.S., he adopted the name Levi, which Americans pronounced as “Levi,” and slightly altered his surname to Strauss.
-In his new home, Levi Strauss made a living selling dry goods and tools in Kentucky, where he learned the trade through hands-on experience as a traveling salesman.
+The inventor of the world’s most popular clothing item wasn’t a tailor but a merchant: Levi Strauss, founder of Levi Strauss & Co., never sewed a stitch himself.
+In 1847, 18-year-old Löb (Leiba) Strauss emigrated from Bavaria to the United States.
+He adopted the name Levi and Americanized his family name to Strauss.
+In his new home, Strauss made a living selling dry goods and tools in Kentucky, learning the trade through hands-on experience as a traveling salesman.

-After his father’s death, the future business mogul joined his mother and sisters to reunite with his older brothers, who had crossed the ocean two years earlier to trade in fabrics.
-One day, Levi Strauss brought their goods to San Francisco, which had become the epicenter of the Gold Rush since 1849.
-Selling his wares almost straight off the ship, he commissioned a tailor to make pants from leftover sailcloth, which were soon appreciated for their comfort by gold seekers.
-From that moment on, the American entrepreneur dedicated his life to creating the world’s most popular pants, while the contributions of his predecessors to this significant invention faded into obscurity.
+After his father’s death, he joined his mother and sisters and reunited with his older brothers, who had emigrated two years earlier to trade in fabrics.
+He later shipped their goods to San Francisco, which by 1849 had become the epicenter of the Gold Rush.
+Selling his wares straight off the ship, he commissioned a tailor to make pants from leftover sailcloth.
+Gold seekers soon valued them for their comfort.
+From that point, Strauss devoted himself to building what would become the world’s most popular pants, while earlier contributions to similar clothing faded into obscurity.

-Levi Strauss founded his namesake denim empire in 1853.
-The first jeans from Levi Strauss & Co were sold for $1.50.
-The initial price for workwear for miners and cowboys was $1.46.
-The birth date of this iconic new generation of clothing is considered to be May 20, 1873, when the patent for pants made from hemp sailcloth with copper rivets was officially registered.
-Patent No. 139121 was issued for the construction of work pants without suspenders, featuring four pockets—three large ones for small items and tools, and a small pocket for coins.
-The characteristic five-pocket design that would follow began with the 501 model, which had two pockets in the front, two in the back, and a “watch pocket” on the right side in front.
+Levi Strauss founded his namesake denim business in 1853.
+The first jeans from Levi Strauss & Co. sold for $1.50; workwear for miners and cowboys was initially priced at $1.46.
+The birth date of this iconic new generation of clothing is considered May 20, 1873, when the patent for pants made from hemp sailcloth with copper rivets was officially registered.
+Patent No. 139121 covered the construction of work pants without suspenders, featuring four pockets—three large ones for tools and small items, plus a tiny pocket for coins.
+The characteristic five-pocket layout that would follow began with the 501 model, which had two front pockets, two back pockets, and a “watch pocket” on the right front side.

 A Profitable Deal

-Jacob Davis immediately recognized the value of his business proposal to his future partner.
-The foundation of their long-term collaboration was a letter from the tailor in 1872: “The demand for these pants exceeds what one person can produce.
+Davis immediately saw the value of his idea and wrote to Strauss in 1872: “The demand for these pants exceeds what one person can produce.
 This interest has largely arisen due to the rivets on the pockets.
 Therefore, I intend to register my idea with a patent to protect my priority.
 If you file the patent in my name, your expenses will be minimal compared to the potential profits from improving workwear—only $68 for an idea that you can apply to the production of pants, shirts, vests, jackets, and coats.
 My sewing experience indicates successful sales of such products, so the costs will quickly pay off.”

 Metal and Sails

-Over time, Strauss’s company also moved away from using sailcloth.
-Levi only used the ship fabric for the first few years when it became very cheap due to a crisis in the shipbuilding industry.
-Eventually, hemp was replaced by cotton, and the “textile anachronism” was replaced by a softer fabric known as denim.
-The name of this material indicates its French origin: de Nimes translates to “from Nîmes,” a city in the south of France.
-From the English names denim and jeans, fashion historians have reconstructed the “true lineage” of jeans.
+Over time, Strauss’s company moved away from sailcloth.
+Levi used ship fabric for only the first few years, when it became very cheap because of a crisis in shipbuilding.
+Eventually hemp gave way to cotton, and the coarse sailcloth was replaced by a softer fabric known as denim.
+The name comes from French: de Nîmes, meaning “from Nîmes,” a city in southern France.
+From the English words denim and jeans, fashion historians have traced the material’s true lineage.

 Harbingers of the Future

-From the 16th century, European manufacturers used cotton twill with diagonal weaves to make men’s and women’s clothing.
-This assortment included pants, which were named after the material: in French, they were called jane, in English, jean, and in Italian, gene.
-The name of the Genoese fabric became a toponym for Genoa—the city that supplied the indigo dye used for jeans, which has been produced since ancient times: the fabric from an archaeological find in Peru is dated to be 6,200 years old.
-The difference between modern indigo-colored denim lies in the dyeing method.
-The hallmark of this technique is that before spinning, manufacturers dye only the longitudinal thread, weaving the transverse thread without dyeing.
-As a result, the reverse side appears lighter than the front, giving the fabric a distinctive look.
+From the 16th century, European manufacturers used cotton twill with a diagonal weave to make men’s and women’s clothing.
+These garments took their names from the material: in French they were called jane, in English jean, and in Italian gene.
+The Genoese fabric’s name became a toponym for Genoa—the city that supplied indigo dye.
+Indigo has been used since ancient times: a textile found in Peru has been dated to about 6,200 years old.
+The modern indigo-colored denim differs in dyeing technique: manufacturers dye only the warp thread (the longitudinal thread) before weaving, leaving the weft thread undyed.
+That makes the reverse side of the fabric lighter than the face and gives denim its distinctive look.

 Fibers and Cuts